-The Trust will always support victims of any form of bullying.
-Some individuals may see their hurtful behaviour as 'a joke' or 'banter'.
+FHS will always support victims of any form of bullying.
+Individuals may see their hurtful behaviour as 'a joke' or 'banter'.
 Regardless of intention, these kinds of behaviour are unacceptable and have a negative impact on the victim.
 It is important that behaviour of this type is taken seriously and discussed with all the pupils involved.
 However, sometimes these behaviours can be corrected quickly with advice and without disciplinary sanctions.
 A pupil who does not respond appropriately to the advice of a teacher about their behaviour can expect a sanction.
-The sanction may involve an after school detention but any sanction available to the Trust may be used to correct, punish or remove a pupil who bullies, in or out of school.
+The sanction may involve an after school detention but any sanction available to FHS may be used to correct, punish or remove a pupil who bullies, in or out of school.
 Suspension or even exclusion may be necessary in the case of severe and persistent bullying.
 For more information please see the Behaviour and Sanctions Policy.

-Appendix: Anti-Bullying Procedures at Sloane Square School
+Appendix: Anti-Bullying Procedures at Francis Holland Sloane Square